DSandman/csc521/python-quirk/README.md

 Each program can be run individually.
 To run a quirk program from source text pipe the files like so: python lexer.py < yourprogram.q | python parser.py | python interpreter.py

-print statements will output to a "quirk.out" file
+print statements will output to console and to a "quirk.out" file

-the lexer expects a text file of the quirk program, it creates tokens from the text. the parser will create a parse tree from the lexer's tokens. and the interpreter will execute the parse tree outputing arguments if printed.
+the lexer expects a text file of the quirk program, it creates tokens from the text. the parser will create a parse tree from the lexer's tokens ***outputs JSON parse tree*** and the interpreter will execute the parse tree outputing arguments if printed. ***input is a JSON parse tree*** completed interpreter bonuses

 I found a class from the default re module that greatly simplifies my lexer.
-If this seems too lazy (or not full credit) I provided original lexer(lexer2.py) which is a more standard approach.
+If this seems too lazy (or not full credit) I provided my original lexer(lexer2.py) which is a more standard approach.